ros4hri/ros4hri-tutorials/interactive-social-robots/README.md

 [run_app-1] [INFO] [1729672099.529859652] [emotion_mirror]: Processing input: __raw_user_input__
 ```

+> 💡 `rqt_chat` displays 'Processing...' as it waits for a response from the
+> mission controller.
+The mission controller is not doing anything yet, so
+> 'Processing...' is displayed indefinitely (for now!).

 The intent `__raw_user_input__` is emitted by the `communication_hub`, and is a
 special intent that essentially means: "I don't know what to do with this input,
 but I received it".